i-WiViG: Interpretable Window Vision GNN: Results

 \subsection{Model Performance}

-Table \ref{tab:model_performance_results} compares the performance of our \methodname\ model with the different CNN and \gls{vig} benchmark approaches.
-The results for the NWPU-RESISC45 scene classification dataset in the third column reveal that our self-interpretable \methodname\ approach achieves accuracy and F1 score of $0.91$.
-As such, it yields competitive performance with the benchmark approaches that have an accuracy and F1 score of around $0.93$ except the Bagnet which exhibits poorer performance with an accuracy of $0.89$.
-Regarding the liveability task, the last column of Table \ref{tab:model_performance_results} shows that our approach achieves an improvement of around $0.08$ and $0.04$ in the $R^2$ score over the \acrshort{vig} and the CNN baselines, respectively and yields comparable performance for the Kendall $\tau$ correlation metric.
-While the Kendall $\tau$ indicates that the different models produce a similar ranking of the liveability scores, from the $R^2$ we can deduce that our \methodname\ is more accurate in the fine-grained prediction of the actual liveability values.
+Table \ref{tab:model_performance_results} compares the performance of our \methodname\ model with the different CNN and \gls{vig} benchmarks.
+Overall, despite the constraint caused by introducing the interpretable bottleneck, our model exhibits comparable performance to the baselines.
+In detail, the third column indicates that for the SUN397 dataset, \methodname\ yields an accuracy of $0.58$, which is slightly worse but still comparable to the \gls{cnn} and \gls{vig} benchmarks, whose accuracy ranges from $0.59$ to $0.62$.
+Next, the results for the RESISC45 scene classification dataset in the fourth column reveal that our self-interpretable \methodname\ approach achieves an accuracy of $0.92$.
+As such, it yields competitive performance compared to the \gls{vig} and \gls{cnn} benchmarks, and slightly surpasses the performance of the BagNet model.
+Finally, regarding the Liveability dataset, the last two columns of Table \ref{tab:model_performance_results} demonstrate that our approach improves the $R^2$ score by approximately $0.1$ over the \gls{cnn} baseline and $0.05$ over the Bagnet and the \acrshort{vig} baselines.
+At the same time, it exhibits comparable performance to the Pyramid \gls{vig}.
+Furthermore, while the Kendall $\tau$ scores in the last column show that the models produce a similar ranking of the liveability scores, the higher $R^2$ value indicates that \methodname\ is more precise in the fine-grained prediction of the actual liveability values.
+These results suggest that even on datasets exhibiting strong texture bias, such as SUN397 and RESISC45, our method can achieve competitive performance by enforcing interpretable reasoning based on spatial interactions, rather than local texture.